CreaMper/TMNationsForever_Training_Buddy/README.md

 #### Buddy does not start at all!

 Buddy requires a WinCap dependency to work properly.
-On most PC it is already installed but not allways.
+On most PC it is already installed but not allways (f.e if you previously installed WireShark you should already have all dependencies).
 Please, use an installer that is included in release package!

 #### I cannot login into my account after using Buddy!